Contact Johnson/Citronberg | (855) 959-4003

 Facing a federal child pornography charge is not only scary, but it can be life-changing, even if you are innocent.
 The federal courts and the general public take these types of accusations seriously, and in addition to criminal penalties, you could also face professional, personal, social, and reputational damage.
-If you are accused of a child pornography related crime, contact an experienced Newport News federal child pornography lawyer right away to begin fighting for your future.

 According to federal law, child pornography is defined as the depiction of a minor under the age of 18 participating in sexually related acts.
 Generally, the depiction shows private areas of the minor.
 Touching does not necessarily have to be present in the material.
 The law covers not only ownership, but possession and distribution.
 Federal prosecutors will often rely on forensic evidence, including recovered or deleted files, to build their case.
 This is why it’s important to understand how even cached or temporary files may be interpreted in court.